godotengine/godot-docs/classes/class_font.rst

 - void **draw** **(** :ref:`RID<class_RID>` canvas_item, :ref:`Vector2<class_Vector2>` position, :ref:`String<class_String>` string, :ref:`Color<class_Color>` modulate=Color( 1, 1, 1, 1 ), :ref:`int<class_int>` clip_w=-1, :ref:`Color<class_Color>` outline_modulate=Color( 1, 1, 1, 1 ) **)** const

-Draw "string" into a canvas item using the font at a given position, with "modulate" color, and optionally clipping the width. "position" specifies the baseline, not the top.
+Draw ``string`` into a canvas item using the font at a given position, with ``modulate`` color, and optionally clipping the width. ``position`` specifies the baseline, not the top.
 To draw from the top, *ascent* must be added to the Y axis.

 .. _class_Font_method_draw_char:

 - :ref:`float<class_float>` **draw_char** **(** :ref:`RID<class_RID>` canvas_item, :ref:`Vector2<class_Vector2>` position, :ref:`int<class_int>` char, :ref:`int<class_int>` next=-1, :ref:`Color<class_Color>` modulate=Color( 1, 1, 1, 1 ), :ref:`bool<class_bool>` outline=false **)** const

-Draw character "char" into a canvas item using the font at a given position, with "modulate" color, and optionally kerning if "next" is passed. clipping the width. "position" specifies the baseline, not the top.
+Draw character ``char`` into a canvas item using the font at a given position, with ``modulate`` color, and optionally kerning if ``next`` is passed. clipping the width. ``position`` specifies the baseline, not the top.
 To draw from the top, *ascent* must be added to the Y axis.
 The width used by the character is returned, making this function useful for drawing strings character by character.

 .. _class_Font_method_get_ascent: